FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 # Population Admixture

-- If allele frequency differs between these populations, then the probability that an individual carries an allele depends on the mixture of that individual ancestry.
+- If allele frequency differs between these populations, then the probability that an individual carries an allele depends on the mixture of that individual’s ancestry.

-- If different disease rates across populations, you can have **SPURIOUS ASSOCIATIONS**.
+- If disease rates differ across populations, **spurious associations** can arise.

   - E.g., Allele frequencies and the percentage with diabetes, stratified by the number of great grandparents from a hypothetical ancestral group (population X):